GelaniNijraj/IglooReloaded/README.md

 2. Open the folder in VSCode and wait unitil statusbar displays the message `IglooReloaded: Active`.
 3. Press `Ctrl + Alt + a` to fetch all scripts from ServiceNow.

+### Opening a file on ServiceNow

+Right click in the file in the sidebar and click `IglooReloaded: Open in ServiceNow` to view that file on ServiceNow.

 ### Autocompletions